nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Forums/20220811_community_forum.md

 # TOPS Community Forum - August 2022

+ We want to hear from you!
+ - If you already *do* open science, what helped you?
+ - If you *want* to do open science, what help do you need?

- We want to hear from you; this forum will provide an overview of OpenCore, after which we will break out into smaller groups to have an in-depth discussion of each of the modules: Ethos of Open Science, Open Software, Open Data, Open Tools, and Open Results.
+This forum will first provide an overview of OpenCore, TOPS Open Science curriculum topics.
+Then we will break out into smaller groups to have an in-depth discussion of each of the topics:
+- Ethos of Open Science
+- Open Tools
+- Open Software
+- Open Data
+- Open Results.

 **Date:** August 11, 2022, 1PM EDT (UTC -4)